 The Resident Trout Stamp ($5.00) allows Maryland State residents 16 years of age or older to fish in any special catch and return trout management area and to possess trout taken from non-tidal waters of Maryland.
 (This stamp is not required if you hold a Resident Senior Consolidated License.)
 The Non Resident Trout Stamp ($10.00) allows non residents of the State of Maryland 16 years of age or older to fish in any special catch and return trout management area and to possess trout taken from non-tidal waters of Maryland.
 (Non Resident seniors must purchase a trout stamp to possess trout).

 The recreational fishing license structure changed in the 2010 session of the General Assembly.
 These changes become effective on January 1, 2011.
 A description of the license and registration requirements for the tidal waters of the State are as follows:

-Resident and Non-Resident Chesapeake Bay & Coastal Sport (annual) License allows an individual to fish in the Chesapeake Bay and its tributaries and the state waters of the Atlantic Ocean and the Atlantic coastal bays and tributaries from January 1 through December 31.
+Resident and Non-Resident Chesapeake Bay & Coastal Sport (annual) License allows an individual to fish in the Chesapeake Bay and its tributaries and the state waters of the Atlantic Ocean and the Atlantic coastal bays and tributaries365 days from the date of purchase.

 - $15 – Resident Annual